All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Manipulative Bastard: Amazingly, despite his moments of incompetence, he still managed to exploit the paranoia of the Five Elder Stars.
 As in the chief authority of the World Government.
 He was then given an assignment on retrieving the blueprints of Pluton, which Spandam wanted to use to remove the authority of the Five Elder Stars and Take Over the World.

 - Mask Power: Wears an iron mask on his face, which doesn't really cover most of his features.
-He wears it because his face had been permanently damaged by a young Franky years prior to the series' present.
+He wears it because his face was permanently damaged by a young Franky years prior to the series' present.

-- Non-Action Big Bad: True, he has that Elephant sword, but it's clear it's a last option security measure.
+- Non-Action Big Bad: According to Fukurou's power rankings, he's weaker than the average Marine despite being in charge of CP 9.
+True, he has that Elephant sword, but it's clear it's a last resort for self-defense.
 In fact, what could be a truly powerful sword is almost completely worthless in his hands when he's forced to use it.

 - Oh, Crap!:

 - Right-Hand Cat: Funkfreed mostly serves as this in peacetime, as Spandam will usually let it wander around the office in full elephant mode, eating whatever it likes while he uses it as a sounding-board for his Evil Gloating.
-But when shit gets real and the Straw Hats actually get within breathing distance of him, he tries to use it as a Right-Hand Attack Dog instead... emphasis on try.
+But when shit gets real and the Straw Hats actually get within breathing distance of him, he tries to use it as a Right-Hand Attack Dog instead ...emphasis on tries.

-- Scars Are Forever: He got savagely pistol-whipped by Franky back when he went by Cutty Flam years ago when he instigated the execution of Tom.
-His face was permanently damaged and he had to wear a mask to hide the injuries.
+- Scars Are Forever: He got savagely pistol-whipped by Franky back when he went by Cutty Flam years ago, after Spandam instigated the execution of Tom.
+His face was permanently damaged and he has to wear a mask to hide the injuries.
 Made all the worse when Robin delivers countless multi-armed slaps, Franky punches him in the face with an iron fist, and then drops Funkfreed on top of him.
-Spandam's head swells like a blueberry.
+Spandam's head swells up like a blueberry.

-- Smug Snake: Barks a big game, but Fukurou points out that he is weaker than the average Marine soldier.
-He is even weaker than a Mook.
-To absolutely no one's surprise, he went out like a bitch at the hands of Robin, which he completely deserved.
+- Smug Snake: Barks a big game, but Fukurou points out that he's weaker than the average Marine soldier.
+He's even weaker than a Mook.
+To absolutely no one's surprise, he goes out like a bitch at the hands of Robin, which he completely deserves.

-- Take Over the World: Has stated he wants to do this earlier in his career as head of CP5.
+- Take Over the World: States he wanted to conquer the world earlier in his career as head of CP5.
 Now as Director of CP9, it's hard to say if he still has those ambitions, but his dreams are still pretty grandiose.
 He could've been attempting this step by step with Robin's capture.
 But for now, he's trying to avoid being killed by a vengeful CP9 for framing them.

 - Villainous Breakdown: His calm, cocky exterior falls apart as the Straw Hats prove to be more than his agents can handle.
 By the time they escape, he's screaming for their deaths.

 - Would Hit a Girl: He assaults Robin while she's bound by chains.
-And he doesn't just hit her once or twice; he flat-out assaults her.
+He doesn't just hit her once or twice either; he flat-out assaults her.
 Repeatedly.
-Also, the way he was drawn in that same episode was darker and more psychotic than his usual Butt-Monkey atmosphere, which emphasized on this.
+Also, the way he's drawn in this episode is darker and more psychotic than his usual Butt-Monkey atmosphere, which emphasizes this.

 - You Gotta Have Blue Hair: He has lavender hair.